CSS Basics: The Ultimate Guide to Box Model Essentials – A Must-Have Skill for Web Designers

 Content Box

 Text, images, and other media reside in the content area of an HTML element.
 A particular HTML element is defined by this area, also known as Content Box.
 Its size can be customized using the width and height properties.
-If the width value is not given, then
+If width is not given, then

 Typical properties for the content box are: